DPMM-CFL: Clustered Federated Learning via Dirichlet Process Mixture Model Nonparametric Clustering: Introduction

 Current CFL implementations follow different strategies to handle client heterogeneity.
 Federated Stochastic EM (FeSEM)~\cite{long_multi-center_2023} performs a K-means based CFL by measuring distances in the space of model parameters.
 In IFCA, each client selects the cluster whose model yields the lowest loss on its local data~\cite{ghosh_efficient_2022}.
 However, a key limitation of these approaches is that the number of clusters $K$ must be specified in advance.
 This requirement is unrealistic in practical FL scenarios, where the number of latent client groups is unknown and may evolve dynamically over rounds.
 Alternative frameworks such as hierarchical clustering~\cite{briggs_federated_2020} and cosine-similarity-based recursive partitioning~\cite{sattler_clustered_2019} have also been proposed, where clusters are iteratively merged or split based on pairwise similarity, thereby indirectly adapting $K$ during training.
 However, these methods depend on threshold hyperparameters for merging or splitting.

-In this work, we propose to remove the need for fixing $K$ by incorporating a Bayesian nonparametric framework into CFL.
-Specifically, we consider a Dirichlet Process prior over cluster parameters, allowing the number of clusters to be inferred directly from data.
-This provides a principled way to adapt $K$ across federated rounds while optimizing per-cluster FL objectives.
-Our contribution is thus a CFL formulation with Bayesian inference over cluster structure, combined with standard federated optimization for learning cluster models.
+In this work, we remove the need to fix $K$ by incorporating a Bayesian nonparametric framework into CFL.
+Specifically, we place a Dirichlet Process prior over cluster parameters, so the effective number of clusters and client assignments are inferred directly from data.
+This yields a threshold-free clustering mechanism driven by posterior inference, allowing clusters to split and merge adaptively during training.
+Our contribution is thus a CFL formulation that couples Bayesian inference over cluster structure with standard federated optimization to learn one model per inferred cluster.
 Section \ref{sec:method} presents the proposed CFL algorithm and how it is tightly coupled with the Bayesian clustering solution.
 Section \ref{sec:nonparam} provides theoretical and implementation details of the clustering method and Section \ref{sec:results} discusses experimental results validating the proposed method.
 The article concludes with final remarks in Section \ref{sec:conclusions}.